prerana173/ArgosWebsiteAutomation-SimpleFramework/ArgosAutomationSimpleSolution/README.md

 To use this automation project, follow these steps:

 1. Clone the repository: Clone the repository from github.
-2. Install dependencies: Go to pom.xml and load the file when downloads the required dependencies.
+2. Install dependencies: Go to pom.xml and load the pom file which downloads the required dependencies.

 Usage